 Using mains power in continental Europe

 Electricity on continental European sites is usually 220V nominal, but in practice can be considerably less.
-Most appliances sold in the UK are rated at 220-240V and usually work satisfactorily.
-Some high-powered equipment, such as microwave ovens, may not function well - consult the manufacturer's literature for further information.
-Eventually 230V will be the European standard supply, but this will take some years to achieve.
+Most appliances sold in the UK are rated at 220-240V and usually work just fine when abroad.
+Some high-powered equipment, such as microwave ovens, may not function well - consult the appliance handbook for further information.

-Frequently you will be offered a choice of Amp allowances and the following table gives an approximate idea of what appliances can be used (erring on the side of caution) - you can work it out more accurately by noting the wattage of each appliance in your caravan.
+You might be offered a choice of Amp allowances.
+Check our guide for common appliances or you can work it out more accurately by noting the wattage of each appliance in your caravan.
 The kettle given is the caravan type, not a household kettle which usually has at least a 2000-watt element.
 Note that each caravan circuit also has a maximum Amp rating which should not be exceeded.

 Whilst there is a European Standard for connectors you may find some continental sites where your UK 3-pin connector will not fit.
 In Belgium, Germany and Denmark, most sites are fitted with EN60309-2 hook-ups.
 Spain, France and Italy are gradually changing over, but older style hook-ups may still be encountered.
 The main alternatives are:

 - France - a two-pin plus earth socket - this is the most common type of adaptor available from UK caravan accessory shops.

-- Germany - the two-pin plus two earth strips - found in Holland, Norway and Sweden (possibly still Germany).
+- Germany - the two-pin plus two earth strips - found in the Netherlands, Norway and Sweden.
 Adaptors can often be borrowed from the campsite office.

 Even when the site connector is to EN60309-2, UK caravanners can still encounter the problem known as reversed polarity.
 This is where the site supply's 'live' line connects to the caravans 'neutral' and vice versa and is due to different standards of plug and socket wiring that exist in other countries.
 We therefore recommend checking the polarity immediately on connection, using a polarity tester.